-Our Search interface services the growing demands of business, compliance and legal teams as well as end-users.
+Simpana Search software serves multiple stakeholders, such as legal or compliance teams, records managers, knowledge workers as well as IT teams and end-users.
 It includes capabilities designed to assist organizations in responding to legal discovery actions and compliance audits, including classification and preservation features as well as data analytics, review, filtering and workflow.
-All these capabilities enable higher levels of business productivity and competitiveness by offering users direct access to data.
+All these capabilities enable higher levels of business productivity, competitiveness and reduced risk by offering users direct access to data.